tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 ## Continuous Integration

--[+] Changes to trunk picked up by CI system
--[+] You *can* toggle features on per environment or per test -[+] If you do, feature is tested on each push
+-[+] Changes to trunk always picked up by CI system -[+] You *can* toggle features on per environment or per test -[+] If you do, feature is tested on each push
 -[+] Increased complexity—introduces a new code path -[+] May need to run tests with multiple toggle combinations

-Note: It is possible to do CI with branches but few do and there can be issues.
+Note: It is possible to do CI with branches but some organisations typical build process or CI tooling means they don’t.
   Features promoted or new builds toggle per environment.
   Feature branches don’t address complexity—can’t test integrated WIP.